What is district heating?

 Within a scheme, a centralised boiler sends hot water to other buildings.
 A HIU in each of these buildings gives all of the control and features at the point of use as with a full boiler system, but in a far simpler package.
 It is also pre-set and designed to conform to RHI regulations on meter placement, which forms the basis of easy measurement or billing for heat used.

 For your business

-There are numerous benefits with a district heating network incorporating HIUs compare to the traditional approach of individual heating systems within each dwelling.
+There are numerous benefits with a heat network incorporating HIUs compared to the traditional approach of individual heating systems within each dwelling.
 With no individual gas boilers in each apartment unit, this automatically reduces the risks associated with gas distribution pipework which in turn eliminates the need for individual flue terminals, saving the landlords on installation costs.

 Because annual gas safety inspection typically only takes place in the plant room, landlords save a significant amount in not having each individual boiler serviced and inspected.